 Some fillers are great for vegans.
 For example, Restylane is the first cosmetic dermal filler made of non-animal-based hyaluronic acid, which is good news for any vegetarian or animal activist who cares about their appearance but does not want to participate in a treatment that has been involved with the suffering of animals.
 The hyaluronic acid used in Restylane is a crystal-clear gel called NASHA – or Non-Animal Stabilized Hyaluronic Acid.
 NASHA is as natural as it gets: it is biodegradable and fully biocompatible with human hyaluronic acid.

-A well-trained and seasoned practitioner will be able to recreate lost volume working to not just to fill, but to re-shape your face in 3 dimensions.
-In order to make the injections stable, hyaluronic acid is mixed with an agent such as ether.
-The less stable (less ether) the mixture, the more quickly the product breaks down and reabsorbs.
+A well-trained and seasoned practitioner will be able to recreate lost volume working to not just to fill, but to re-shape your face in three dimensions – without the use of human or animal tissues.

 Doctor Gabriela Mercik is famous for her aesthetic eye – she knows how to make a woman more beautiful!
 But she is also finely attuned to the fact that many women seek animal-free injectables, not only for ethical reasons, but safety ones too – a few years ago, there was much concern that injecting bovine collagen could infect patients with Mad Cow Disease.
 Doctor Gabriela says: “My patients are my top priority, and I try to choose the medical products that I think work best for them.
 I use Profilho – which is organic – and Juvaderm.
 Both are vegan friendly.”

 Check all your practitioner’s credentials and ensure they are trained and qualified as a dermatologist or plastic surgeon, as these specialties have the greatest knowledge of anatomy.